-Ipe Oil® Hardwood Deck Finish is an oil-based natural wood finish available in 2 low VOC formulas.
-This finish is specifically formulated to protect and preserve the natural beauty of exterior hardwood decks.
-Ipe Oil® Hardwood Deck Finish provides excellent penetration of even the densest hardwoods with minimal raising of the grain.
-It protects and conditions the wood while maintaining a completely natural appearance.
+Ipe Oil® and Ipe Oil® Plus™ Hardwood Deck Finishes are deep penetrating oil-based formulas specifically designed for exotic hardwoods.
+Trans-oxide pigments protect against UV damage and preserve the natural beauty of all exterior hardwoods with minimal raising of the grain.
+Ipe Oil® protects, nourishes and conditions the wood from within while maintaining a completely natural appearance.
 For exceptional results on Ipe, Tigerwood, Cumaru and other exotic hardwoods, Ipe Oil® and Ipe Oil® Plus™ are your perfect solution.